Infocatcher/Custom_Buttons/README.md

 Purge back/forward history for current tab (left-click) or all tabs (middle-click)

 ##### ![icon](https://raw.github.com/Infocatcher/Custom_Buttons/master/Session_Bookmarks/icon.png)&nbsp;[Session Bookmarks](Custom_Buttons/blob/master/Session_Bookmarks)
-Drop-down menu with ìsessionî bookmarks: additionally saves session information (such as scroll position and controls state).
+Drop-down menu with ‚Äúsession‚Äù bookmarks: additionally saves session information (such as scroll position and controls state).
 <br>Use middle-click or left+click with any modifier to add current tab.
 <br>Drag and drop any tab to add new bookmark.